PieCrusted/FakeStreamChat/README.md

 ```bash
 make record-audio
 ```
-Note that the audio recording will be in 1 minute clips infinitely until doing Ctrl + C, in which it will continue to finish up recording the last minute it was still working on before stopping the program.
+Note that the audio recording will be in 1 minute clips, or whatever time you set it to, infinitely until doing Ctrl + C, in which it will continue to finish up recording the last minute it was still working on before stopping the program.
+I've found any audio losses from using very short clips, like 10 seconds long, to be negligible and unable to tell the difference by human ear.

 To process the made .wav files into .txt transcriptions, run
 ```bash